DiUS/pact-consumer-js-dsl/CONTRIBUTING.md

 ### To start development

-You need to install global binaries to build and test the code:
+You need to install gulp, bower and karma to build and test the code; if you don't want them to be globally available, remove the `-g` at the end:

-    $ npm install -g gulp bower karma
+    $ npm install gulp bower karma -g

 While inside the project folder, setup the dependencies needed by running:

     bundle install
     npm install
     bower install

 To build and test: